• Skip to primary navigation

 pan of seafood enchilada freshly out or the oven

-Seafood enchiladas are most often made with shellfish like shrimp, crab, or lobster.
-They're usually covered in either a white sauce or a creamy chile verde sauce.
-If that wasn't enough, cheese is then sprinkled on top of the enchiladas before baking.
+Seafood enchiladas are often made with shellfish like shrimp, crab, or lobster.
+They’re usually covered in white sauce or a creamy salsa verde sauce.
+If that isn’t enough, cheese is sprinkled on top of the enchiladas before baking.

-They have a tone of flavor and are perfect when you are craving something warm, creamy, and comforting for dinner.
+They have a ton of flavor and are perfect when craving something warm, creamy, and comforting for dinner.

-This enchilada recipe is easy to make ahead.
+This enchilada recipe is easy to make ahead of time.
 It can be kept in the fridge overnight before baking and freezes well.

 ingredients for shrimp enchiladas